 These games are meant to make you use logic for difficult situations and test you to see if you understand how logic affects a decision’s outcome.

 This section is 35 minutes long and has four passages to read.
 There are about 27 multiple-choice questions about the passages.

 The point of this section is to test your ability to quickly decipher between the important and unnecessary information in a text and if you’re able to understand an academic text that’s dense to read while being able to glean the important information.

 Every LSAT exam has an unscored experimental section.
-This section contains new questions that will appear on future exams.
-However, there's no way of knowing which questions those are or which section is the experimental section.
+This section contains new questions that will appear in future exams.
+However, there’s no way of knowing which questions those are or which section is the experimental section.

-But, it's possible to guess which section might be the experimental one on your exam.
+However, it is possible to guess which section might be the experimental one on your exam.
 Remember that each exam has a specific number of each section: